omjiverma/Exploratory-Data-Analysis-Portfolio/Google-Play-Store-Apps:Exploratory-Data-Analysis/README.md

 ## Note

-File size ic very large so it compress and added as zipped file
+File size is very large so it compress and added as zipped file

 File extension is .ipynb